ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 work after you make a submission.

 There are two ways to get general help, remotely or in the labs.
-Checking off assignment work can _only_ be done remotely over Zoom.
+Checking off assignment work can be done _both_ remotely over Zoom and during in-person student help hours.

 ### Remote Help